RTWeiss/Xcode-Corona-Editor/Readme.md

 --------------------------------------------------------------
 Description of other included behavior scripts:

-* LuaSyntaxColorProject: syntax colors all .lua files in current Xcode project.
+* LuaSyntaxColorProject: colors all .lua files in current Xcode project.
-* LuaSyntaxColorFile: syntax colors selected .lua file in current Xcode project.
+* LuaSyntaxColorFile: colors selected .lua file in current Xcode project.

-* Scale@2xTo@1x: Creates downscaled @1x.png copies of @2x.png files in your project folder.
-  (if someone feels like extending this script to a @4x version please let me know)
+* Scale@2xTo@1x: Creates downscaled @1x.png copies of @2x.png files in your project folder. (if someone feels like extending this script to a @4x version please let me know)

 * OpenADM: Opens the Android Device Monitor.
 Installation of Android SDK needed.
 Change adm_path in the script to match your setup.

 * AndroidDeviceInstallApk: Installation of Android SDK needed for this to work.
 Change buildFolder and adbPath properties in the script to match your setup.

-The rest are simply bridging functionality from Corona Simulator:
+The rest of the scripts are simply bridging functionality from Corona Simulator:

 * ShowProjectSandbox
 * CoronaRelaunch